furkanozdenn/circumspectus/README.md

 # circumspectus
-Chess Grandmaster Classification with Deep Learning
+Identifying Chess GMs (GrandMasters) from their games using Deep Learning.

 Final project for MSc Level Deep Learning course at Bilkent University